In this new post we present Curiosities of Recoleta Cemetery. Check this list about the most popular place in Argentina:

 Caretakes today say you can sometimes hear noises coming out of the tomb, as if Alleno were not fully satisfied with his resting place.

-You can learn more stories like this in the Recoleta Cemetery Tour.
+You can learn more stories like this in our Recoleta Cemetery Tour.